theicfire/simplewebcam/README.md

 To run this application, the following conditions should be satisfied.

-1) The kernel is V4L2 enabled, e.g.,
+1) The kernel is V4L2 enabled...
+I think this is true since kitkat.
+You can compile your own kernel with:

  CONFIG_VIDEO_DEV=y